 Do you spend enough time outdoors?

-If you don’t, you’re missing out on a laundry list of benefits.
+Well, if not, you’re missing out on a laundry list of some serious benefits:

 - Fight depression and reduce anxiety